Senegambia bridge: Construction

 Final design and planning work commenced in 2012 and construction began in 2015.
 Construction was led by a joint-venture of Spanish company Isolux Corsán and the Senegalese Arezki Group.
 The construction contract had a value of 51.7 million euros.

 The structure is made of reinforced concrete and has a total length of 1.9 km – of which the section that crosses the river is 942 m long.
 It has piled foundations but unexpectedly thick layers of mud (up to 20 m in depth) on the river banks caused delays in construction.
 It is one of the longest bridges in West Africa and incorporates a 100 m central span to allow for passage of boats along the river.
 The bridge deck is 12 m wide and carries a 7.5 m single-carriageway road.

 The bridge's official name is a portmanteau of the names of Senegal and Gambia and is intended to reflect the bonds of friendship between the two countries, but it is also known as the Trans-Gambia Bridge.
 Total project costs were $93 million.
 A large portion of the workforce were local: 58 % were Gambians and 20 % were from the wider ECOWAS countries.

 The bridge's opening ceremony took place on 21 January 2019 and was led by Gambia's President Adama Barrow and Senegal's President Macky Sall who made the first official crossing of the bridge together shortly after 4:30 p.m. local time.
 Gambian Vice President Fatoumata Tambajang, the minister of works Bai Lamin Jobe and his Senegalese counterpart Abdoulaye Daouda Diallo were also in attendance.
 Zinguinchor mayor Abdoulaye Baldé and Senegalese national football team coach Aliou Cissé were also present and Senegalese musician Youssou Ndour performed music at the opening ceremony.

-Work to complete the bridge is ongoing, which prevents its opening to anything heavier than a small car.
-A toll of US$5 is levied for each crossing.
-Completion of the structure is expected in July 2019.
 The bridge forms part of a link on the proposed Trans–West African Coastal Highway, part of the Trans-African Highway network.
 This project, spearheaded by the New Partnership for Africa's Development seeks to link Nouakchott in Mauritania with Lagos in Nigeria via a 15-country, 4560 km highway in the hope of boosting trade and co-operation in the region.